revrenlove/CSharpUtilities/README.md

 ![Adding a New Item](./assets/images/readme-add-item.gif)

+#### Settings

+- **File Scoped Namespace**

+  If this is checked, the new item will be created with file-scoped namespace.
+Otherwise, the "old" structure will be generated.

+  Default: `true`

+- **Include Using Statements**

+  If this is checked, the new item will be created with using statements for each namespace specified in the "Namespaces To Include" setting.

+  Default: `false`

+- **Namespaces To Include**

+  List of namespaces to generate using statements for when creating a new item.

+  Default: `System`, `System.Collections.Generic`, `System.Text`

 ### Manage Project References

 Right-clicking a `.csproj` file gives your the option to "Manage Project References..." which will open a menu showing all available projects in the workspace, with the ones already referenced being checked.